RKKoranteng/rkkoranteng-blog/_posts/2025-06-24-database-ci-cd-pipeline.md

 - A disconnect between dev and ops teams

 ## Solution
-There's a better way - something secure, automated, and developer-friendly.
-Here's a Azure DevOps CI/CD pipeline that:
+There's a better way - something secure, automated, and developer-friendly. <a href="https://github.com/RKKoranteng/liquibase-project" target="_blank">Here's a Azure DevOps CI/CD pipeline</a> that:

 - Validates database changes using Liquibase
 - Automates deployments to Dev, Staging, and Production